alexdlilly/DS-5100-Project-Repo/README.md

 &ensp;&ensp;**num_rolls** : Number of times to roll the dice (***integer***)

     Die.show_weights():
-Returns a dataframe of the die faces and their corresponding weights.
+__Returns__ : A dataframe of the die faces and their corresponding weights.

 #### Attributes: